yashbhardwaj786/gweiland_android_native_task/README.md

 5. Sort the cryptocurrencies by cmc_rank or Marketcap by default. --> Done

 # Bonus Point
 1. Integrate the ‘Filter’ feature on right top (from the design).
-Give options to sort the cryptocurrencies by **price, volume_24h**
+Give options to sort the cryptocurrencies by **price, volume_24h** --> Done